Free Finite Group Actions on Rational Homology 3--Spheres: Existence of homologically trivial actions

-and by applying group homology $H_*(\bZ/2; -)$ to the sequence, we conclude that $r=0$ and $H_1(M';\bZ)$ is all odd torsion.
+and by applying group homology $H_*(C(2); -)$ to the sequence, we see that $H_0(C(2); \bZ^r)$ is a direct sum of $r$ cyclic groups (each one either $\bZ$ or $\cy 2$, depending on whether the module action of $C(2)$ on each summand of $\bZ^r$ is trivial or non-trivial), and conclude that $r=0$.
+Hence $H_1(M';\bZ)$ is all odd torsion.
 In other words, $M'$ is a $\bZ_{(2)}$-homology $3$-sphere and the free $Q'$-action can not exist. \end{proof}

-The remaining existence question concerns central quotients of the period four groups of type A. It is enough to consider the period four groups themselves. \begin{proposition} Let $G$ be the quotient of a type \textup{A} period four group $Q$ by a central cyclic subgroup $T\leq Q$.
+The remaining existence question concerns central quotients of the period four groups of type A. It is enough to consider the period four groups themselves.

+\begin{proposition} Let $G$ be the quotient of a type \textup{A} period four group $Q$ by a central cyclic subgroup $T\leq Q$.
 If $Q$ acts freely and homologically trivially on a rational homology $3$-sphere $M$, then $G$ acts freely and homologically trivially on $M/T$, which is again a rational homology $3$-sphere. \end{proposition}

 \begin{proof} Let $G$ be the quotient of a type \textup{A} period four group $Q$ by a central cyclic subgroup $T\leq Q$.
 If $Q$ acts freely and homologically trivially on a rational homology $3$-sphere $M$, then $G$ acts freely on the rational homology $3$-sphere $M/T$.